Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/03-dijkstra.md

 - Return the previous and distances list

 ```

+We could alternatively use dictionaries instead of lists to represent `distances` and `previous`.
+This is particularly useful when our nodes have non-numeric values.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-info